Post Operative Rhinoplasty Instructions

 Eye Glasses - If you wear glasses, talk to your nurse about how to protect your nose from changing shape due to the pressure of the glasses.
 You may wear your glasses while your nose is still splinted, but they should be supported or suspended from your forehead or cheeks for six weeks after the splint is removed.
 Contact lenses are typically safe to wear two weeks after surgery.
 Your nurse can discuss options with you to ensure your vision is not impaired during this time.

 Healing varies from person to person, but is often a mild and quick process.
 No matter what your experience is like, our team is here for you every step of the way.
 All visible healing should be completed after four to six weeks, but you may still experience changes throughout the first year after surgery.
 We’re here for you.
-Don’t hesitate to reach out to Dr. Miller today.
+Don’t hesitate to reach out to Dr. Miller today to schedule your rhinoplasty in New York.

 Widely acclaimed for our broad range of flawless skincare solutions, Philip J. Miller, MD, FACS and his team of aesthetic specialists offer customized skincare treatment plans to achieve healthy, natural-looking results.
 As part of our NatraLook™ process, the following procedures may be performed individually or in combination with more advanced surgical treatments for optimal rejuvenation.